Pituitary Tumors

 • Unexplained weight loss or weight gain

-• Diagnosing Pituitary Adenomas
+• Diagnosing pituitary adenomas

 An MRI is necessary to confirm a pituitary adenoma diagnosis.
 This study uses a powerful magnetic field and radio waves to capture digital images of the pituitary gland and nearby structures.